lizametcalfe/Grocery_Scrapers/README.md

 * Copy this command and run it from the Linux command line.
 * You will be prompted to enter your BitBucket password, then let Git download the code.
 * Once this process has completed, you should have a local copy of the code in the `supermarket_scraper` directory.
+* If you need to refresh your copy of the code to include later changes, you can do a Git "pull" within the project:
+> * `cd ~/myprojects/supermarket_scraper`
+> * `git pull`
+* You will be prompted for your BitBucket password, then Git will update your copy of the code with any changes.

 Inputs: see `supermarket_scraper/input`
 -------------------------------------